SJECollins/ci-pp4-pet-rx/README.md

 The page for an animal's record is laid out very similarly to the user profile with some slight changes to the features.

 At the top of the page, above the "Record for {animal name}" where {animal name} is the name and surname of the animal, a "Go To Records" link is provided.
 The animal's details are presented and include all the details provided when the record was created.
 Like the user profile, it features an "Edit Profile" below the animal's details.

 On larger screens, to the right is the "Options:" which includes two buttons.
 The "Update Weight" button opens a modal with a field for weight and the "Add Prescription" opens a modal to add a prescription.
 Below these options is a segment for "Notes:" which can be edited through the "Edit Notes" button that opens a modal with a textarea with the current notes.

 On smaller screens, "Options:" and "Notes:" are displayed below the "Edit Profile" details.

-Like the user's profile, second section features the user's "Prescription History" which displays the list of the animal's prevoius prescriptions.
+Like the user's profile, second section features the user's "Prescription History" which displays the list of the animal's previous prescriptions.
 Below the "Prescription History" heading, there is a line of text that explains to the user the restrictions on editing and deleting prescriptions.
 Below this, the prescriptions are presented in a table ordered by date, starting with the most recent.

 On larger screens, the table includes the details "Dose", "Drug", "Vet", "Date" and "View".
 On smaller screens, the details on the table include "Drug", "Date" and "View".
 "Dose" is the dosage of the drug that was administered, "Drug" is the drug's name, "Vet" is the name of the prescribing vet, "Date" is the date the prescription was created and "View" is a link to the full details of the prescription.
 The details provided in the table are intended to provide just enough context so that user can find previous prescriptions.
 They can then click "View" to review the prescription in more details.

 ### Add Prescription